 The consumption of Cornelian cheery is becoming popular again.
-Worldwide, people are going back to it for its beneficial effects on health and high nutritional values.
-They contain a large number of antioxidants which protect us against harmful free radicals.
-Also, they are associated with a lower mortality rate due to tumours and heart disease.
+Around the colourful globe, people are going back to it for its beneficial effects on health and high nutritional values.
+The berries contain a large number of antioxidants that protect our bodies against harmful free radicals.
+Also, they are associated with a lower mortality rate due to tumours and heart disease in regions where people consume them often.
 These berries contain anthocyanins which have antioxidant and anti-inflammatory properties.
-Cornelian cherries also contain organic acids, pectins.
-They are a very rich source of Vitamin C, and depending on genotype or origin, can contain up to twice the amount of orange.
+Cornelian cherries also contain organic acids and pectins.
+They are a very rich source of Vitamin C, and depending on genotype or origin, can contain up to twice the amount of vitamin C in an orange.

 But what about the sugar content in Cornelian cherry?

 Don’t let the modern cultivated varieties full you!
 The Cornelian cherry we talk about is the wild one!
 It is growing in the forest and it’s rarely ever available for nutrition facts online.

 OK, it has a certain amount of natural sugar, but the fruit is so nutritious and flavour-dense, that you can’t overeat it!

 Things are simple, their syrup is so intensive in colour and taste, even when no sweetener is added.
 They can bring flavour and nutrients to a higher level in dishes prepared with them!
 Maybe you will find that 100g of Cornelian cherries has 27g of sugar per 250g, but this is referring to the cultivated variety.
 Wild ones will rarely have that much!